|

 You can also take a look at the Royal Tobacco Factory where the famous story of Carmen (by Bizet) took place.
 Now it is the main building of the university of Seville.

-Situated on the banks of the Guadalquivir River, the Torre del Oro is a building of arabic origin (C. XIII) which once formed part of the city walls.
+Situated on the banks of the Guadalquivir River, the Torre del Oro (the Gold Tower) is a building of arabic origin (C. XIII) which once formed part of the city walls.
 Due to it's close links with spanish maritime history, it was chosen as the site of the Naval Museum.
-This tower marks the entrance to the Arenal district; the bullfight sector of Seville.
-Here you can find one of the most emblematic bullrings of Spain, the Real Maestranza de Caballería bullring of Seville .

 Popular districts of Seville, Spain

 In the center of Seville, Spain can be found more well-known streets such as Sierpes or Campana, as well as numerous churches, hospitals and renaissance and baroque palaces.
-Moreover in the Macarena district you can find the Alameda de Hércules, the Hospital de las Cinco Llagas (site of the Parliament of Andalucia), the Basilica of the Macarena and the San Lorenzo Church.
+Moreover in the Macarena district you can find the Alameda de Hércules, the Hospital de las Cinco Llagas (site of the Parliament of Andalucia), the Arch and Basilica of the Macarena and the San Lorenzo Church.
 The latter house two statues revered by the people of Seville: la Virgen de la Esperanza and Jésus del Gran Poder, celebrated during the processions in Semana Santa.

 Another of the more traditional districts of Seville is that of Triana, on the other side of the river.
 Its profound maritime tradition can be seen in the streets Pureza, Betis or Alfarería and in Plaza del Altozano.